-Jeep Accident Unnecessary Fire Deaths Continue in 2015
+Jeep Accident Unnecessary Fire Deaths Continue

 The rear-mounted tanks have little structure to protect them if struck from behind, making them susceptible to punctures and fires.
 Moving the gas tank in front of the axle would be expensive and difficult.
 So Chrysler’s remedy involved installing trailer hitches on the rear of the Jeeps as an extra layer of protection.

 A Jeep Fire Fix But Not For All Speeds

 Government testing showed the hitches protected the tanks in crashes up to 40 mph when stationary Jeeps were hit from behind.
 But at higher speeds, they just don’t help.

 Other Jeep owners have reported difficulties in getting the necessary repairs done.
 Since the recall was announced, more than 840 people complained to the government that Chrysler dealers didn’t have hitches available, according to an AP review of a National Highway Traffic Safety Administration database.
 Some complaints came as recently as December 2014 and January 2015.

 As of January 14, 2015, Chrysler had repaired only 12 percent of the Jeeps — despite letters from NHTSA demanding faster action.
 That leaves more than 1.3 million Jeeps still on the road with gas tanks in a vulnerable position.